DiosStrike/CEE-12770-Team5/README.md

 ## Overview

-This repository contains the implementation of our course project on HVAC motor anomaly detection using audio-based machine learning.
-The project aims to identify abnormal operating conditions from motor sound recordings by combining a reconstruction-based anomaly detection pipeline with an interactive Gradio demo that supports both uploaded audio analysis and live microphone streaming.
+This repository contains the implementation of our course project on HVAC fan anomaly detection using audio-based machine learning.
+The project aims to identify abnormal operating conditions from fan sound recordings by combining a reconstruction-based anomaly detection pipeline with an interactive Gradio demo that supports both uploaded audio analysis and live microphone streaming.

 At the current stage, the repository includes a baseline autoencoder inference system for uploaded audio clips, a live microphone analysis mode in the Gradio demo, and a standalone microphone-based recording script for collecting real-world sound data.
 In the next stage of the project, we plan to extend this baseline through fine-tuning on normal recordings collected from our own small fan setup, allowing the model to better adapt to the target acoustic environment.